jerry-sky/vyrow/readme.md

 2. the pandoc HTML template
 3. the stylesheet file
 4. additional code to insert into `<head>` in the output document
-5. the URL of MathJax that avails LaTeX markup in the output document

 #### 2.1.3. `pandoc-template`